kurokobo/awx-on-k3s/README.md

 ### ✅ Install AWX Operator

+> [!WARNING]
+> For AWX Operator 2.16.0, there are some bugs reported.
+See the release note for further information.
+If you don't have any specific reason to use 2.16.0, it's recommended to use [2.15.0](https://github.com/kurokobo/awx-on-k3s/tree/2.15.0) instead.

 Clone this repository and change directory.

 If you want to use files suitable for a specific version of AWX Operator, [refer to tags in this repository](https://github.com/kurokobo/awx-on-k3s/tags) and specify the desired tag in `git checkout`.
 Especially for `0.13.0` or earlier versions of AWX Operator, refer to [📝Tips: Deploy older version of AWX Operator](tips/deploy-older-operator.md).